NASA rover lands on Mars to look for signs of ancient life | Science-Environment

 “Take that, Jezero!” a controller called out.

-Perseverance will conduct an experiment in which it will convert small amounts of carbon dioxide in the atmosphere into oxygen, a process that could be a boon to future astronauts by providing breathable air and an ingredient for rocket fuel.
+In addition to mining the rocks, Perseverance will conduct an experiment in which it will convert small amounts of the mostly carbon dioxide atmosphere into oxygen, a process that could be a boon to future astronauts by providing breathable air and an ingredient for rocket fuel.

 The rover is also equipped with a record 25 cameras and two microphones, many of them turned on during descent.
 Among the never-before-seen views NASA intends to send back in the next couple days: the enormous supersonic parachute billowing open and the ground getting closer.
 “A feast for the eyes and ears.
 It's really going to be spectacular,” observed Arizona State University's Jim Bell, lead scientist for a pair of mast cameras that will serve as the rover's eyes.